SNRI-Formula91/imas-sls-fantranslation.github.io/contents/Info.md

 This *should* be the final result.
 If you did it like this, you deserve a cookie:
 ![](../assets/FolderLayout.png)

 ***Congratulations!*** The English patch is now installed!
 Feel free to check up on updates on the patch in case any future game updates on Steam breaks things.
+If the installation was done incorrectly, the auto-save notice before the title screen won't be in English.

 #### Frequently Asked Questions: <a name="Frequently Asked Questions"></a>